 Scars and Refinement of Previous Surgery

-With these methods we are not only able to treat male pattern baldness and female pattern hair loss, but we are also able to refine previous transplant surgery.
-There are many people out there who have undergone previous transplant surgery using cruder methods that may have resulted in an unnatural appearance that is relatively obvious, even to the untrained eye.
-Thankfully, using recent advances in hair transplantation, these transplants can be fixed!
-Usually, just one transplant session using follicular units can transform an unacceptable appearance into a natural looking head of hair.
+With hair transplantation, we are not only able to treat male pattern baldness and female pattern hair loss, but we are also able to refine previous transplant surgery.
+There are many people out there who have undergone previous hair restoration surgery using cruder methods that may have resulted in an unnatural appearance that is relatively obvious, even to the untrained eye.
+Thankfully, using advances in hair transplantation, these transplants can be fixed!
+Usually, just one session using follicular units can transform an unacceptable appearance into a natural looking head of hair.
 Dr. Nakatsui has helped many patients who have had obvious transplants in the past.

-Hair transplants can also be used in other areas of hair loss, such as the beard area or eyebrows.
+Hair transplants can also be used in other areas of hair loss, such as the beard or eyebrows.
 Some patients are born with patchy hair in the beard or eyebrow area and want to improve their appearance.
 Others have scars in these areas and just want to restore their appearance or hide the scars.
 Beard hair transplants have become very common in the recent past.

 Dr. Nakatsui has also helped many patients who have scars from previous surgery.
 Patients who have had neurosurgery or plastic surgery often have scalp scars.
 For example, face lifts often leave areas of hair loss above or in front of the ears and these areas can be filled in, particularly with the technical advances that have been have been made over the last few years in hair restoration surgery.
 Linear scar lines from previous hair transplants can also be filled in with FUE.
 Unfortunately, most people are just unaware that something can at last be done.